 Parents/guardians are extremely important in the educational process, especially at the Ryan School.
-Working with your student and the school will help to ensure the best possible
+Working with your student and the school will help to ensure the best possible educational experience for him/her.
+Being supportive, providing a quiet place to study, checking the work of the student, and communicating with teachers are ways in which a parent can aid in his/her child's success.
+Sharing information enables us to better meet the needs of the student.

 During the school year there are several scheduled occasions for parent/guardian and teacher interaction (see school calendar).
 The first is an open house, 6:30-8:30 PM, which provides parents/guardians the experience of following their sons' and daughters' schedules while each teacher explains the course outcomes and requirements along with specific classroom expectations.
 The remaining meetings are designated for parent/guardian and teacher conferences to allow the parent/guardian the opportunity to confer with faculty members and administrators concerning all aspects of the school's programs and the student's progress.
-Conference evenings are typically scheduled from 6:30-8:30 PM.
+Conference evenings are typically scheduled from 6:00-8:00 PM.
 Parents will be able to make individual appointments.